• Skip to primary navigation

 Jump to Recipe

 These tasty vegan chickpea burgers are fast and easy to make, and they don't fall apart.
-They're gluten-free, soy-free, nut-free, oil-free, and great for meal prep.
+Enjoy with a side of our Gluten Free Tabouli.

-side view close up of chickpea burger with lettuce bun topped with sliced tomato, onion and hummus sauce
+The completed chickpea burger with lettuce bun topped with sliced tomato, onion and hummus sauce.

 the iceberg lettuce and sliced onion give this burger a nice crunch